Demographic Economic Data Extraction (DEDE) API Tools

 Many other statistical programs - see operations details for complete list.

-Benefits from using DEDE include the ability to setup custom data extraction (geographic code lists and subject matter code lists) that can be re-used and completely controlled by the user.
+DEDE includes the ability to setup custom data extraction (geographic code lists and subject matter code lists) that can be re-used and completely controlled by the user.
 Downloaded data may be saved as XLS, CSV, or dBase (.dbf) files that can be converted to other formats.
 Use the data with your preferred statistical analysis software.
 The dBase structure lends itself to easy merger of multi-sourced subject matter data for the same geography (e.g., Census 2010 and ACS 2012).
 The dBase structure also enables easy integration of subject matter data into corresponding shapefiles.

 DEDE makes use of Application Programming Interface (API) operations that enable downloading data directly from servers.
 As a result, the data extraction application makes little use of locally stored data.
 An Internet connection is required for most applications.